LooseMarek/ViewFactory/README.md

 ##### Text

-By default, text input is using default keyboard.
+By default, text input is using the default keyboard.

 `let input = viewFactory.input.text()`